Hadronic vacuum polarization for the muon $g-2$ from lattice QCD: Complete short and intermediate windows: Results

 For the bottom-quark connected contribution to the intermediate window observable, $\amuBW$, which is almost negligible at our current level of precision, we use the perturbative estimate from \cref{eqn:amuBottomW}.
 We assign a $100\%$ error to account for the tensions found in \cref{subsec:pQCD_analysis} stemming from the quark-mass scheme in pQCD, yielding

-Our ongoing, direct lattice-QCD calculation of the QED corrections to $\amuW$ will be presented in a separate paper.
+Our ongoing, direct lattice-QCD calculation of the QED corrections \cite{Ray:2022ycg} to $\amuW$ will be presented in a separate paper.
 Meanwhile, we consider inputs from phenomenology and comparisons of previous lattice-QCD calculations \cite{RBC:2018dos,Borsanyi:2020mff,Ce:2022kxy,Hoferichter:2023sli,FermilabLattice:2022izv,Benton:2024kwp} to provide an estimate of $\amuQEDW$.
 The phenomenological estimate in Ref.~\cite{Hoferichter:2023sli} uses a data-driven evaluation based on exclusive-channel $e^+e^-$ cross section measurements to quote a value of $+2.3(9) \times 10^{-10}$, which can be regarded as a conservative bound on the scale of the effect.
-The phenomenological analysis of QED and strong-isospin-breaking effects in Ref.~\cite{FermilabLattice:2022izv} is consistent with the lattice-QCD calculations of Refs.~\cite{RBC:2018dos,Borsanyi:2020mff,Ce:2022kxy}, where Ref.~\cite{FermilabLattice:2022izv} presented some indications of cancellations between QED and strong-isospin-breaking effects.
+The phenomenological analysis of QED and strong-isospin-breaking effects in Ref.~\cite{FermilabLattice:2022izv} finds a smaller correction, consistent with the lattice-QCD calculations of Refs.~\cite{RBC:2018dos,Borsanyi:2020mff,Ce:2022kxy}, and we base our estimate on this result.
+We note that Ref.~\cite{FermilabLattice:2022izv} presented some indications of cancellations between QED and strong-isospin-breaking effects.
 Coupled with the expectation that QED effects are expected to be smaller in windowed quantities, we allow for a range of $\pm 0.2 \times 10^{-10}$.
 Following Ref.~\cite{FermilabLattice:2022izv}, we do not apply a correction to the central value of $\amuQEDW$ and take the above range as the uncertainty, yielding